 Sex arouses the body, nature enriches the soul, and art inspires the mind.
 Artist Mark Henson makes love visible with a paintbrush.
 It’s not porn and it’s not exactly what you were thinking but it might just inspire you in ways that you have never imagined…

-These visions show us something that Darwin spoke of which has been forgotten… that nature thrives on cooperation equally as it does on competition.
-Waterfalls make love to the rocks they splash upon and the interdependence between all living things brings a deep sense of connection to anyone who ponders the idea.
+These visions illustrate Darwin’s forgotten wisdom.
+Nature thrives on cooperation as equally as it does on competition.
+Waterfalls make love to the rocks they splash upon.
+The interdependence between all living things brings a deep sense of connection to anyone who ponders the idea.
 In a society fixated on competition, survival of the fittest, and oppression, these paintings are refreshing on all levels.
-Of course the most explicit ones can be seen at his online gallery.
+You can view his most explicit ones at his online gallery.

 Henson is 62 years old, grew up in Sacramento and spent his formative years in The San Francisco Bay area.
-Influenced by the art and social movements of the 60’s he painted backdrops for theater productions like One Flew Over the Cuckoo’s Nest and musical acts like Jimi Hendrix.
+He painted backdrops for theater productions like One Flew Over the Cuckoo’s Nest and musical acts like Jimi Hendrix.
 Mark attributes meditation as a source of much of his inspiration.
 He first learned about it at a talk given in San Francisco by the founder of Integral Yoga, Satchidananda Saraswati.

-His meditation practice might be why he has the ability to embrace the spiritual, political, and paradoxical nature of our society simultaneously in his art.
-Even Darwin refuted Social Darwinism which says that humans are here to compete, winner takes all, and society should be ruled by that model.
-As is so well depicted in Sharing the Wealth below and in the news everywhere, there are some real downsides to living in a society ruled by this belief alone.
+His meditation helps him to embrace the spiritual, political, and paradoxical nature of our society in his art.
+Even Darwin refuted Social Darwinism.
+Humans are not here merely to compete in a winner takes all society.
+Marks expresses this social commentary in the painting, Sharing the Wealth below.
+There are some real downsides to living in a society ruled by this belief alone.

-In the mid 90’s Mark racked up a bunch of library fines taking out books and learning how to paint the animals in March of Progress below.
-If we choose to fight against nature we might all lose that battle in the end but seeing it on canvas (or in a blog) somehow bypasses the usual mental filters.
-The word “progress” in this painting and in our world seems to be defined in the context of the Social Darwinian nightmare.
-I can’t help but wonder what “progress” would look like if it were applied to the ideology of a cooperation of species rather than a conquering of species… I think the word commonly used in that paradigm is “permaculture”.
+In the mid 90’s Mark racked up a bunch of library fines taking out books.
+He was learning how to paint the animals in March of Progress below.
+If we choose to fight against nature we will all lose that battle.
+But seeing it on canvas (or in a blog) somehow bypasses the usual mental filters.
+The word “progress” often looks like the Social Darwinian nightmare.
+What if “progress” was the ideology of a cooperation of species rather than the conquering of species?
+I think the word commonly used in that paradigm is “permaculture”.

 Perhaps we could all learn something from the paintings and vision of Mark Henson.
 Maybe a little quiet reflection and meditation somewhere in nature would help us conceptualize how the polarities of our human nature might flow into one stream of connected consciousness.